 It was a long commute, and I hit every bathroom on the parkway between home and there, but I managed to work anyway.

 I was there for a month or so, but struggling to handle the urinary urgency and the long commute.
-I got offered a new job a much closer facility that paid better and was for a longer time period, and I took it.
+I got offered a new job at a much closer facility that paid better and was for a longer time period, and I took it.

 The day I went to negotiate when I left and let them know I had this other offer, I also got a phone call from a friend that she’d just had her first child, and then had already planned an elaborate birthday celebration for another friend the next day.